Faculty

 CSIL

 Jessica delivered teaching assignments on the evaluation of health programmes and policies, including CBA, at the University of Milan, where she has also been an Adjunct Professor of Regional Economics and Policy and Cost-Benefit Analysis.
+She is the Project Manager of the Milan CBA Summer School and has been a longstanding contributor since its first edition, coordinating the programme’s organisation and contributing to both lectures and hands-on sessions.

 She holds an MSc degree in Political Science and a Master’s degree in planning, assessment and selection of Public Investments from the University of Naples.